 Stacked Christmas Tree Cookies are super cute, as well as delicious.
-Simple yet perfect sugar cookies in three stackable sizes, held together with some tasty green frosting make for the perfect holiday cookie for anyone's Christmas gathering.
+Simple yet perfect sugar cookies in three stackable sizes, held together with some tasty green frosting make for the perfect holiday cookie in tree shapes for anyone's Christmas gathering.

 Next time try my Cranberry Orange Shortbread Cookies for another Christmas cookie treat.

 These holiday cookies really are super easy to make, but they can be quite tedious with the rolling of the cookie dough.
 That's why I like to get McKenzie involved, it's so much fun and she loves cooking and especially cookies.
 She could help in the kitchen all day if I'd let her!

 If you already have a good sugar cookie recipe, then you already have a good base.
 These cookies are made by rolling three different sizes and holding the three layers together with some green colored buttercream frosting (much easier than Royal Icing)!
 Super cute Christmas Trees that are eagerly waited on.

 These cookies make great gifts, as do my Chocolate Turtles, they are super easy to make too.

 - All Purpose Flour

 - Baking powder